 Solve These Problems with LandingLens, the Computer Vision Cloud Solution

-To overcome these challenges, you can create a computer vision Model in LandingLens, deploy it, and then run inference on a mobile browser.
+To overcome these challenges, you can create an automated CFU counter using the computer vision Model in LandingLens, deploy it, and then run inference on a mobile browser.

 Using LandingLens and LandingLens Cloud Inference on a mobile browser gives you these benefits:

-• Save time: You can train an accurate computer vision model with only a few images and quickly get reliable results.
+- Save time: You can train an accurate computer vision model to be a cell colony counter with only a few images and quickly get reliable results.

-• Use your Model anywhere: Using LandingLens Cloud Inference on a mobile browser runs your Model like an app on your phone’s browser.
-Take a photo of your sample, and your Model runs inference on the image and shows you the results immediately on your phone!
+- Use your Model anywhere: Using LandingLens Cloud Inference on a mobile browser runs your Model like an app on your phone’s browser.
+Take a photo of your sample, and your Model runs inference on the image acting as a colony counting app showing you the results immediately on your phone!

-• Collaboration: Creates a QR code that you can share with your colleagues, so that you can all run inference for the same project.
+- Collaboration: Create a QR code that you can share with your colleagues so that you can all run inference for the same project.

 See LandingLens Cloud Inference on a Mobile Browser in Action